Best Vacuum Sealer of 2020

 The Koios does have an attachment for containers with special valves and has a very easy to use push-button interface.

 Finishing in the back of the group, the Weston Pro scored a 3 out of 10.
-It lacks any sort of bag storage or cleaning tray, as well as a pump attachment.
-It has a fairly responsive interface but you have to press and hold the lid down when using it.
-It is also gigantic compared to its rivals, weighing almost 10 times as much as some of the other models.
+It was absent of any sort of bag storage or cleaning tray, as well as a pump attachment.
+Its interface is fairly responsive, but you have to press and hold the lid down when using it.
+It is also massive compared to its rivals, almost weighing 10 times as much as some of the other models.

-We score each on how it handled squishable food items — that is, how easy it is to control the amount of vacuum pressure in order to avoid pulverizing more delicate food items.
+We score each machine on how it handled squishable food items — specifically, its ability to control the amount of vacuum pressure to avoid pulverizing more delicate foods.
 These tests account for 20 percent of the overall score.

 The NutriChef claimed the top spot, earning an 8 of 10.
 It was very easy to manually control how much air was evacuated from the bag by alternating between the "Vac/Seal" and "Cancel" buttons.
 It's a responsive machine, allowing you to pulse the vacuum and creep up to the perfect seal with delicate foods: evacuating as much air as possible without smashing the food.

-Next, the Koios merited a 7 out of 10.
-It does let in a bit of air with each pulse, making it more frustrating to use.
-The Koios also occasionally isn't very responsive to the "Cancel" button, which can result in thoroughly smash delicate food items.
+Next, the Koios earned a deserving 7 out of 10.
+It was a little more frustrating to use because it does let in a bit of air with each pulse.
+On occasion, the Koios isn't very responsive to the "Cancel" button, in which the delay can result in thoroughly smashing delicate food items.

 The Geryon came next with 6 of 10.
 It's very easy to manually control the vacuum, and the machine is very responsive.
 However, with each pulse cycle, the Geryon lets in quite a bit of air, making sealing delicate foods a frustrating two steps forward, one step back kind of process.